BioInfoAPS/BioInfoAPS.github.io/_optionals/01-more_unix.md

 ## GNU parallel

-However, inbuilt parallelization methods in unix system are not very user-intuitive and flexible, and sometime vary slightly between different unix distros.
+However, inbuilt parallelization methods in UNIX system are not very user-intuitive and flexible, and sometime vary slightly between different UNIX distros.
 GNU `parallel` is a great alternative for parallelization.
-Among other benefits, it can set number of cpu cores per job based on number of jobs and has options to specify minimum memory for a job, which make sit a useful tool in bioinformatics.
+Among other benefits, it can set number of CPU cores per job based on number of jobs and has options to specify minimum memory for a job, which make sit a useful tool in bioinformatics.

 In a personal computer,
 parallel needs to be installed [source](https://ftp.gnu.org/gnu/parallel/).
-However, GNU `parallel` is available in HiperGator – it only needs to to be loaded.
+However, GNU `parallel` is available in HiperGator – it only needs to be loaded.

 ~~~
 $ ml parallel